 The Board may amend or modify the Directors Option Plan at any time.
-The Directors Option Plan will terminate on May 27, 2008, unless terminated sooner by the board.
+Amendments may be subject to stockholder approval to the extent required by law.
+The Directors Option Plan will terminate on the earlier of: May 27, 2008 or when all shares reserved for issuance have been issued, unless terminated sooner by the Board.
 However, vesting will automatically accelerate in full upon (i) an acquisition of Actuate by merger, consolidation or asset sale, (ii) a tender offer for more than 50% of the outstanding voting stock or proxy contest for Board membership or (iii) the death or disability of the optionee while serving as a Board member.
-As of June 30, 2006, 329,700 shares of common stock were reserved and available for future grants under the Directors Option Plan.
+As of September 30, 2006, 329,700 shares of common stock were reserved and available for future grants under the Directors Option Plan.